 As a general guideline, the Foundation does not make multi-year grants through this local grant RFP process.

 ACH information is requested in the application now – is this required information?

-Yes, ACH is our preferred method of payment and that information is required at the time an application is submitted.
+Yes, ACH is our only method of payment and that information is required at the time an application is submitted.
 Leaving that section incomplete will prevent you from submitting an application.

 Is my ACH/banking information safe?

 Yes, your information is safe.
 Access to that information is extremely limited (for example – grant reviewers cannot see it).
 In addition we undergo several security checks and tests throughout the year to ensure the safety of that information.

 If we’ve been invited to apply for your Neighborhood Builders or Neighborhood Champions grant, can we also apply for an RFP grant?